 - Eventual ego death.
 Some people achieve the death of the ego by taking psychedelics; others do it by spending a few years in Paris.
 When I first arrived, I was ready to “become a writer” and I thought the city was mine for the taking.
 I was determined to soak it up and then tell others of my conquest.
 But as Paris schooled me (e.g., the shoe incident of 2008), my mentality shifted.
 I no longer wanted to write because I had something to impart, but rather because I had so much to learn.
 Eventually, writing became the way that I made sense of my new world.
 I was no longer motivated by wanting recognition, but rather by wanting connection—to be on a journey of discovery with my readers.
 And if we happen to be laughing at my expense, all the better.

 Written by Tory Hoen for HiP Paris.
 Looking to travel?
-Check out Haven In for a fabulous vacation rental in Paris, France or Italy.
-Looking to rent long-term or buy in France or Italy?
+Check out Plum Guide and our Marketplace for fabulous vacation rentals in Paris, France or Italy.
+Looking to rent long or short term, or buy in France?
 Ask us!
 We can connect you to our trusted providers for amazing service and rates or click here.
-Looking to bring France home to you or to learn online or in person (when possible)?
-Check out new marketplace shop and experiences.
+Looking to bring France home to you or to learn online or in person?
+Check out our marketplace shop and experiences.